studio1902/statamic-peak/docs/docs/features/seo.md

 Users can specify the type of consent they give (analytics, marketing or both).
 When consent is given a link will be added to the footer for users to reset their consent.

-The cookie banner only blocks Google scripts since it uses the consent API, so if you really want to be a marketing-script asshole and bug your users with a Facebook pixel or Hotjar, you can be GDPR compliant by running all those scripts through GTM.
+The cookie banner only blocks Google scripts since it uses the consent API, so if you really want to be a marketing-script-abuser and bug your users with a Facebook pixel or Hotjar, you can be GDPR compliant by running all those scripts through GTM.

 > Note: tracking and cookie consent by default only work on the `production` environment.
 However you can tweak this from the `SEO` global.

+## Scripts and consent

+If you don't use any form of Google tracking: great job!
+You can still load in scripts.
+Set the `Tracker type` to `Scripts` and add your scripts by adding script fragments.
+The scripts will be loaded in the document head on page load.

+When you turn on the cookie banner they will be injected using Javascript only when the user has given consent.